bob85670/A-Website/README.md

 # A Website
 This is a simple website for displaying assignment guideline.

+Open index.html